Imagine the following scenario: You’ve got a great B2B product or service (think of your best one), and you’re ready to sell it.

 An effective AI solution will identify your Ideal Customer Profile utilizing three main ingredients in particular.

-The first is predictive analytics, a topic we’ve dealt with at significant lengths on this blog already.
+The first is predictive analytics or modeling, a topic we’ve dealt with at significant lengths on this blog already.

 Watch – Predictive analytics in action: predictive scoring